monapdx/awesome-reproductive-justice/README.md

 ## Laws, Policy & Data

-- [ANSIRH](https://www.ansirh.org/) — _Advancing New Standards in Reproductive Health_ (ANSIRH) is a program within the _UCSF Bixby Center for Global Reproductive Health_ and is a part of UCSF's _Department of Obstetrics, Gynecology & Reproductive Sciences_.
+- [ANSIRH](https://www.ansirh.org/) — Research program at UCSF focused on reproductive health, policy, and access.
 - [Guttmacher Institute](https://www.guttmacher.org/) — Research organization focused on reproductive health policy and data.
 - [The United States of Abortion Mazes](https://pudding.cool/2024/10/abortion-mazes/) — Interactive data visualization that represents abortion access across U.S. states as mazes shaped by legal and policy barriers.
 - [What abortion looks like in every state — right now](https://19thnews.org/2022/05/abortion-rights-restrictions-laws-in-your-state/) — State-by-state breakdown of abortion laws and access in the U.S. following the end of Roe v.
 Wade.